ConnorChristensen/website-seed/README.md

 # website-seed
-a template organizational structure for building websites
+A template organizational structure for building websites

+## Installation Instructions
+1. clone the repository
+1. yarn add

+Then you are ready to go.